Skip to main content

 Unity

-• TCP Port 12228 must be open inbound into the CEE services installed on the Peer Agent server and outbound from the data mover.
-This allows CEE to receive notifications from the data mover.
+• TCP Port 12228 must be open inbound into the CEE service (which may be installed on the Peer Agent server) and outbound from the NAS Server.
+This allows CEE to receive notifications from Unity.

-• TCP Port 443 must be open outbound from the Peer Agent and inbound into the data mover.
-This allows the Peer Agent to access the web-based API built into DART.
+• TCP Port 443 must be open outbound from the Peer Agent and inbound into the NAS Server.
+This allows the Peer Agent to access the REST API built into Unity OE.

-• SMB-related ports must be open outbound from the Peer Agent and inbound into the data mover.
+• SMB-related ports must be open outbound from the Peer Agent and inbound into the NAS Server.
 This allows the Peer Agent to read and write data.

 CEE service